Top 10 Things to Do in Africa

 Victoria Falls roars along the border between Zambia and Zimbabwe in southern Africa, and flights start from both countries.
 Helicopters are a popular option for photography aficionados, facilitating shots that capture the tremendous power of the falls.

-Or take a more intimate approach in an ultralight aircraft.
-These agile machines are similar in structure to gliders, with two open-air seats suspended below the wings.
+Or take a more intimate approach in a microlight aircraft.
+These agile machines are similar in structure to gliders, with open-air seats suspended below the wings.
 You’ll feel the wind against your skin and hear the powerful cascade of water as your pilot guides you over Victoria Falls.
 Flying over the falls won’t turn you into an African fish eagle, but you might feel like one as you soar through the sky.

 Learn more about Victoria Falls.